Types of Life Vests To Wear Kayaking

-Personal Flotation Devices are designed to be more comfortable than traditional life jackets, which can be worn for longer periods.
-Despite their comfort, these vests are not inherently safer than regular life jackets.
+Personal Flotation Devices are designed to be more comfortable than traditional life jackets, which can be worn longer.
+These vests are not inherently safer than regular life jackets despite their comfort.

 PFD vests are not as protective as traditional life jackets.
 A PFD vest cannot put a person on their back, even if they are unconscious, and it does not provide the same level of flotation as a traditional life jacket.

 Life jackets are more efficient than PFDs when you are in the water.
-A traditional life jacket is a better choice for those who are unsure of their swimming abilities or who are dealing with a child.
+A traditional life jacket is a better choice for those unsure of their swimming abilities or dealing with a child.

 There are many PFD vests available, so make sure you select one that fits your kayaking needs.
-As an example, if you'll be kayaking in cold weather, you'll need a PFD with thermal insulation to keep you warm.
+For example, if you're kayaking in cold weather, you'll need a PFD with thermal insulation to keep you warm.

-It is important to research the water and weather conditions in the location where you will kayak to determine what PFD vest is appropriate for those conditions.
+It is essential to research the water and weather conditions in the location where you will kayak to determine what PFD vest is appropriate for those conditions.

 An inflatable life jacket is another option you can choose from.
-Although these life jackets are lightweight, you need to be aware of a few limitations before buying one.
+Although these life jackets are lightweight, you need to know a few limitations before buying one.

 Unlike the other vests, these life jackets require more maintenance and do not provide any of the benefits that the other vests do.
 An inflatable life jacket, for example, will not turn you over to assist breathing, and it has less floatation than a personal flotation device.

-When you use an inflatable life jacket, you need to be fully conscious if you want to survive.
-You can choose between two types of kayaking vests.
-Some vests have a CO2 system, so they automatically inflate, but they can also be inflated manually.
+When using an inflatable life jacket, you need to be fully conscious to survive.
+You can choose between two types of kayaking vests, and some vests have a CO2 system that automatically inflates but can also be raised manually.